real estate broker vs agent

 Income

 Real estate agents usually earn commission-based income after each successful transaction.
-Brokers, on the other hand, can earn extra income in the form of other payments.
-If they are fully active before and during the real estate transaction, they don’t even have to pay any percentage commission to the real estate agents.
+In terms of brokers, they can earn extra income in the form of other payments.
+What’s more, if they are fully active before and during the real estate transaction, they do not even have to pay any percentage commission to the real estate agents.
+That’s a big deal, isn’t it?

 Marketing opportunity